 - Audrey IIs babies in Mean Green Mother From Outer Space.
 Theyre so horrifyingly nauseating to look at.

 - The Pasadena Playhouse production (starring George Salazar) deserves special mention for their uniquely horrifying take on Audrey II.
 In a radical departure from the traditional "fly trap" design, this version opens its mouth like a blooming lily flower; at first it's actually pretty adorable, and it stays relatively small even throughout Act II... however, this is only its normal form.
 When the time comes to devour Audrey, it grows into an enormous (and much more monstrous) body◊ with long tentacles and More Teeth than the Osmond Family.
-Suddenly, its looks less like a blooming lily and more like the Demogorgon from Stranger Things, or some kind of horrible mutated Volcarona.
+Suddenly, it looks less like a blooming lily and more like the Demogorgon from Stranger Things, or some kind of horrible mutated Volcarona.